 Many PTO clergy help regularly in their home parishes or enable ministry to be provided during vacancies, clergy holidays, and other absences.

-The grant (and removal) of PTO is at the Bishop’s discretion, and does not carry the particular rights and responsibilities of licensed ministry.
+The grant (and removal) of PTO is at The Bishop’s discretion and does not carry the particular rights and responsibilities of licensed ministry.
+It is not renewed automatically upon expiry.

-If you are seeking PTO, either for the first time, or as a renewal of your existing permission, please contact:
+If you are seeking PTO, either for the first time, or as a renewal of your existing permission, please complete one of the forms below:

 Telephone : 01243 782 161

-Margaret will then proceed with the necessary actions in order to start the application or renewal process for the PTO certificate.
+Once we receive your form, The Bishop will be asked to give his initial approval to your application.We will then proceed with the necessary actions in order to start the application process for the PTO certificate.

 The Diocese is committed to the highest levels of safeguarding.
 All PTO clergy are required to have completed Church of England C3 Leadership Clergy Safeguarding training (Levels C1 and C2) within the last three years, or be booked onto a forthcoming training session.
 Details of upcoming safeguarding training events can be found here.